thomalexg/LeapUp/README.md

 Also checkout my video that shows all the features: https://youtu.be/xufgJSZEykc

 The Backend is created as a Next.js project.
-You can check it out here: https://github.com/thomalexg/LeapUp-API
+You can check it out here: https://github.com/thomalexg/LeapUp-API or https://leapup-api.herokuapp.com/

 Add Leaps(post something):